iyanuyags/Azure-Network-Segmentation-Using-ASGs-and-NSGs/README.md

   - Management Servers
 - Each group must be placed in its own Application Security Group (ASG).
 - RDP access must be allowed only to Management Servers.
-- Web Servers must display the IIS default web page when accessed from the internet.
+- Web Servers must display the IIS default web page when accessed from the Internet.
 - Network Security Group (NSG) rules must enforce traffic control.

 ## Lab Objectives

-### Exercise 1: Create the Virtual Networking Infrastructure
+### Create the Virtual Networking Infrastructure
-### Exercise 2: Deploy Virtual Machines and Test Network Filters
+### Deploy Virtual Machines and Test Network Filters

 # Virtual Networking Infrastructure

-## Task 1: Create a Virtual Network
+## Creating a Virtual Network

 **Steps performed:**